zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

  Alec says, “I just need to finish one last email.”
 The flight attendant says, “Sir, we can’t take off until you turn that computer off.”
 T he flight attendant is telling Alec that the plane can’t leave until he turns off his c omputer.
 Alec says, “Fine.
 It’s off.”
 Notice the way he says “fine” indicates that he’s angry.
 Even though “fine” normally means okay, it’s clear Alec is not happy.

 He says, “Why all the fuss anyway?”
-“Fuss” (fuss) c an be used in a couple of different ways.
+“Fuss” (fuss) can be used in a couple of different ways.
 Here, it means: Why all of the inte rest?
 Why all of the excitement?
 Why are we making such a big deal of this particula r situation?
 “To make a fuss” means to cause problems or to get excited about som ething.
 Some people, when they complain about something, make a fuss.
 They ye ll and they get angry and they get very excited.
 That’s one meaning of “fuss. ”

 The flight attendant says, “It’s regulations,” mean ing the reason is that we have rules – that is, regulations – about using portable  electronic devices on airplanes.
 She says, “Signals emitted by electronics may inter fere with the plane’s communications systems or navigation.”
 A “signal” ( signal) is an electronic message.
 “Emitted” (emitted) means produced or sent  out.
 Electronics sometimes send out signals – especially, for exampl e, a cell phone.
 These signals, according to the flight attendant, “may in terfere with the plane’s communications systems.”
 “To interfere” with someth ing is to create problems for something, to prevent something from doing what it is supposed to do.